aammd/UBCadv-r/OO_Chapter/OO_Kim.md

 1. How do you determine the base type (like integer or list) of an object?

+	**`typeof()` this is different from class, it is the type underlying the C struct that makes up an object**

 1. What is a generic function?

+	**A generic function calls specific methods depending on the class of it inputs.
+	In S3 and S4 object systems, methods belong to generic functions, not classes like in other programming languages.**

 1. What are the main differences between S3 and S4?
 What are the main differences between S4 & RC?